keithamus/tempus/README.md

 [tempus-js.com](http://tempus-js.com), you can read lots more about the project there.

+## License

+Tempus is licensed as MIT: http://keithamus.mit-license.org/ meaning it is free for anyone to use.
+If you submit a pull request you agree to be bound by this licensing, and agree to sign off all copyrights to Keith Cirkel.

 ## Clone, Test, Build the repository

 You can clone the repository by running